Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Related Work

 \section{Related Work}

-Minimum description length has been used to motivate neural net methods dating back to \citet{Hinton1993KeepingWeights}, who treat description length as a regularizer to mitigate overfitting.
+Minimum description length has been used to motivate neural network methods dating back to \citet{Hinton1993KeepingWeights}, who treat description length as a regularizer to mitigate overfitting.
 The idea of preferring flat minima \citep{Hochreiter1997FlatMinima} also has its origins in the MDL framework, as it allows a coarser discretization of the weights (and thus fewer bits needed).
+Bayesian methods average the predictions of different models sampled from the posterior distribution and typically serve as the starting point for uncertainty estimation in deep networks.
+A common approach is to use simple tractable distributions to approximate the true posterior \citep{Hoffman2013StochasticInference, Blundell2015WeightNetworks, ritter2018scalable}.
+Recent work \citep{Maddox2019ALearning, Dusenberry2020EfficientFactors} has shown simple Gaussian posterior approximations are able to achieve well-calibrated predictions with marginalization.
+ACNML utilizes these approximate posterior methods, but in contrast to the Bayesian methods, where the posterior is used to efficiently sample models for Bayesian model averaging, ACNML uses the posterior density to enable efficient optimization without needing to retain the training data.

-Bayesian methods typically serve as the starting point for uncertainty estimation in deep networks, and a commonly used approach is to use simple tractable distributions to approximate the true posterior \citep{Hoffman2013StochasticInference, Blundell2015WeightNetworks, ritter2018scalable}.
-Recent work \citep{Maddox2019ALearning, Dusenberry2020EfficientFactors} has shown fairly simple posterior approximations are able to achieve well-calibrated predictions with marginalization.
-Our method builds on top of these approximate posterior methods, but in contrast to the Bayesian methods, where the posterior is typically used to efficiently sample models for Bayesian model averaging, our method uses the posterior density to enable efficient optimization for computing the CNML, without needing to retain the training data.
+\citet{ovadia2019trust} evaluate various proposed methods for uncertainty estimates in deep learning under different types of distribution shift, finding that good calibration on in-distribution points did not necessarily indicate good calibration under distribution shift, and that methods relying on marginalizing predictions over multiple models \citep{Lakshminarayanan2016SimpleEnsembles, Srivastava2014Dropout:Overfitting} gave better uncertainty estimates under distribution shift than other techniques.
+In our experiments, we show that our method ACNML maintains much better calibration under distribution shift than prior methods.

-\citet{ovadia2019trust} evaluate various proposed methods for uncertainty estimates in deep learning under different types of distribution shift.
-They found that good calibration on in-distribution points did not necessarily indicate good calibration under distribution shift, and that methods relying on marginalizing predictions over multiple models \citep{Lakshminarayanan2016SimpleEnsembles, Srivastava2014Dropout:Overfitting} gave better uncertainty estimates under distribution shift than other techniques.
-We show that our method ACNML maintains much better calibration under distribution shift than prior methods.
+Similarly to ACNML, Test Time Training (TTT) \citep{sun19ttt} updates the model on test inputs to improve out-of-distribution performance.
+One key differences is that TTT relies on an auxiliary self-supervised task to solve on the new test point, and so requires domain knowledge to specify a nontrivial task that is useful for predictions.
+Additionally, the goal of TTT was to enable \textit{more accurate} prediction under distribution shift, whereas our goal with ACNML was to provide more reliable \textit{uncertainty estimates}.